How would you like the opportunity to go back in time and

 You’re essentially paying their research team pennies a day to do all the hard work.

 So what do you think?
 Click Here To Get Our Best Ideas

 The Worthington Stock Letter is different.
-The Worthington Stock Letter gives you winning undervalued stocks that aren’t found in the headlines.
+The Worthington Stock Letter hands you winning undervalued stocks that aren’t found in the headlines.
 The big winners you’ll miss because they’re not on your radar – that’s value.

-When we present a stock, we’re expecting a 20- 25% gain in a 12-month period.
-Sure, we’ll get the occasional 100% gains but we’re not swinging for home runs.
-We’re more concerned about eliminating big losses.
+When a stock is presented, a 20- 25% gain is anticipated within a 12-month period.
+Sure, you’ll get the 100% gains in less than 12 months but the Worthington Stock Letter is not swinging for home runs.
+They’re more concerned about eliminating big losses.
 This is one of the biggest keys to beating the market while sleeping well at night.

 3) You’ll receive a complete analysis of highlighted stocks including buy and sell prices to help maximize profits.